 Here you will need to add the destination’s description, a page title image (optionally a page title video) and a cover image.

-The page has the Full width boxed template applied to it and a Page Title Image set.
+The page has the Full width boxed template applied to it and a Page Title > Background Image set.

 Content-wise things are pretty simple.
 We have a Container block with two columns.
 The left column covers 25% of the content’s width and contains a mix of Paragraphs and Headings to display the required information.
 The right column takes up the rest of the content’s width and contains 3 Container blocks with three equal columns each.
 Each of these columns contains an Image Box block with the image and description.